 David is an ‘early adopter’, pioneering thinker and commentator, with a fascination for technology and its impact upon society.
-A web developer since 1995, (making probably the first Arts Centre Website in the UK) he did his PhD thesis on Cyborgism, become an expert in Web Accessibility, and writes about the philosophy of virtuality, and cultural identity in the socially networked society.
-He was Director of the Information Systems, Organisations and Society Research Centre (ISOS) at Salford, 2009-12, and in 2018 will be a British Academy Mid-Career Fellow.
+A web developer since 1995, (making probably the first Arts Centre Website in the UK) he did his PhD thesis on Cyborgism, became an expert in Web Accessibility, and wrote about the philosophy of virtuality, and cultural identity in the socially networked society.
+He was Director of the Information Systems, Organisations and Society Research Centre (ISOS) at Salford, 2009-12.

 In the 1980s, David worked as a jobbing actor in fringe and community theatre.
 See kreps.org/arts/ for a retrospective.

 During the 1990s, as an Arts Centre Director for Tamworth Borough Council, and then Portsmouth City Council, and as Chairman of Kaos Theatre UK from 1997 to 2008, and of Horse and Bamboo Theatre company from 2009 to 2012, David has gained invaluable experience in leading a wide range of projects in the public sector.

 As a technician, he has made websites for not-for-profit organisations since 1995 and in 2000 began to do so commercially.
 David has been responsible for the production of a range of websites for clients in both Manchester and further afield and has provided CSS and Accessibility expertise to many other Web Developers through Training courses and seminars.
 You can attend his two day classes on Web and WordPress organised by Salford.
 He has been in recent years both Technology Enhanced Learning Champion, and eLearning Group Leader in Salford Business School.